gitnacho/docs/docs/core-concepts/ios-runtime/how-to/ObjC-Subclassing.md

 This parameter of `extend` is set as prototype to the instances created by the constructor.
 You shouldn't reuse it for other `extend` calls.

 #### `nativeSignature`

 The `nativeSignature` argument is optional, it has the following properties:

 * **name** - optional, string with the derived class name
 * **protocols** - optional, array with the implemented protocols
 * **exposedMethods** - optional, dictionary with method names and `native method signature` objects

 The `exposedMethods` property defines the Objective-C signatures of new methods, this is usually required from delegates and APIs that expect target with selector pairs.
 Methods that are overridden will infer their signatures from the base class or protocols they implement.

-> **NOTE:** When exposing a new method to the Objective-C runtime (as opposed to overriding an existing method), its name in both the classMembers object and exposedMethods object has to be the exact same string.
+> **Note**: When exposing a new method to the Objective-C runtime (as opposed to overriding an existing method), its name in both the classMembers object and exposedMethods object has to be the exact same string.
 This string is also used as the selector of the method in Objective-C.

 The native method signature object has two properties:

 * **returns** - required, type object
 * **params** - required, an array of type objects

 The `type object` in general is one of the [runtime types](../types/Runtime-Types.md):

 * A constructor function, that identifies the Objective-C class
 * A primitive types in the `interop.types` object
 * In rare cases can be a reference type, struct type etc. described with the interop API

 ## Calling Base Methods

 Calls to native base class methods in overrides are in the form:

 `<BaseTypeName>.prototype.<MethodName>.apply(this, arguments);`